Looking for luggage storage in Melbourne? Here are a few services that will keep your bags stashed for a few hours or even a few days.

 If you’re in the city, Flinders Street Station might be the most convenient location for you to store your bags before you head to the airport on onwards.

 Bounce has one location that’s 50 metres from Flinders Street Station.
-The opening hours are convenient – from 6am to 2am – and the fee per bag is $8 per 24 hours.
+It’s open 24 hours, which is handy, and the fee per bag is $8 per 24 hours.

 Luggage storage in Melbourne Airport

 Only transiting through Melbourne but have enough time between your flights to duck into the city for a bit?